A Practical Guide to Chaos Engineering

 Conclusion

 No system is safe from failure or outage.
-Cloud infrastructure platforms cannot be over trusted, every major Cloud infra reported at least one outage in each quarter.
+Cloud infrastructure platforms cannot be over-trusted.
+Every major Cloud infra reported at least one outage in each quarter.
 We cannot control the failures or outages.
-You can only control the impact on your customers, employees, partners, and reputation by exercising failures as many times as possible in the test lab, thus identifying the path to your systems’ recovery.
+You can only control the impact on your customers, employees, partners, and reputation by exercising failures as often as possible in the test lab, thus identifying the path to your systems’ recovery.

 Enterprises building distributed systems must exercise Chaos engineering as part of their resilience strategy.
 Running Chaos tests in a continuous manner is one of several things that you can do to improve the resiliency of your applications and infrastructure.

-Cigniti has built a dedicated Performance Testing CoE that focuses on providing solutions around performance testing & engineering for our global clients.
-We focus on performing in-depth analysis at the component level, dynamic profiling, capacity evaluation, testing and reporting to help isolate bottlenecks and provide appropriate recommendations.
+Cigniti has built a dedicated Performance Testing CoE that provides solutions around performance testing & engineering for our global clients.
+We focus on performing in-depth analysis at the component level, dynamic profiling, capacity evaluation, testing, and reporting to help isolate bottlenecks and provide appropriate recommendations.

-Schedule a discussion with our Chaos Engineering and Testing experts to find out more about Chaos Engineering and testing tools for cloud deployment.
+Schedule a discussion with our Chaos Engineering and Testing experts to learn more about Chaos Engineering and testing tools for cloud deployment.

 Author